AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 Most settings are shared by markers belonging to the same group, but there is a way to make them look different from each other.
 Use extra data fields corresponding with the methods mentioned in the following sections: [Type](#type), [Appearance](#appearance), [Height and Width](#height_and_with).

-To set the format (symbol) of each marker individually, specify symbols in a custom data field and call the {api:anychart.core.stock.eventMarkers.Controller#format}format(){api} with a function as a parameter.
-In this function, refer to the custom field with the help of {api: anychart.format.Context#getData}getData(){api}.
+To set the format (symbol) of each marker individually, specify symbols in a custom data field and call the {api:anychart.core.stock.eventMarkers.Controller#format}format(){api} method with a function as a parameter.
+In the function, refer to the custom field with the help of {api: anychart.format.Context#getData}getData(){api}.

 This sample shows how to adjust individual markers.
 Please note that a custom data field (*symbol*) is used to set symbols: